Elviraant/Database-project/README.md

 - Store and retrieve your base

 ## Guide
-#### For more specific instuctions on how to run your database click here:
+#### For more specific instuctions on how to run your database click here: [Technical Report](https://elviraant.github.io/Database-project/Report-General.html)

 ## Project Documentation
 #### Find our Project's Documentation on [Database Project-Java Documentation](https://elviraant.github.io/Database-project/apidocs/)